Thursday, June 20, 2019

 The article states that this formula represents the PDF.
 However, looking at the shape this appears to me to be a CDF.
 Approaching infinity the function approaches 1.0 which is for me a clear indication of a CDF.

-To sample this distribution the article cites the Von Neumann method where one has to generate an $r$ and a $m$ value, and scale them accordingly, and check whether or not they fall below the $m(r)$ graph.
+To sample this distribution the article cites the Von Neumann method where one has to generate an r and a m value, and scale them accordingly, and check whether or not they fall below the m(r) graph.
 If they do they are accepted, else they are rejected.

 Am I completely off by thinking this is wrong?
 If I do this I end up with the majority of stars ending up at the higher radii.

 I have the feeling I am sampling an CDF here instead of a PDF.
-To get accurate results (e.g.: having the majority of the stars in the center) means that I have to perform the Von Neumann method with the $\rho(r)$ function.
+To get accurate results (e.g.: having the majority of the stars in the center) means that I have to perform the Von Neumann method with the ρ(r) function.

 I am unable to contact the author of the article, so that's why I am asking here.